I2obiN/Java-Based-Password-Manager/README.md

    Status:
    Long break for exams and family stuff.
 Firefox script is working with a slight tweak, Java is simply going to execute python.exe and run the script.
 Going to probably cause some portability issues but nothing that can't be overcome ultimately.
 For our purposes it will do fine.
+At this point I'm going to move onto Internet Explorer.
+Once that is finished I'll look into OS passwords.

 ## 12/12/2016
    Status: